-Let’s start with a question: “How many jobs have been lost in that same time?”
-That’s probably not the best way to ask that question but millions upon millions is the correct answer.
-In manufacturing alone, the U.S. lost over 7 million job since 2000.
+Let’s start with the question: “How many jobs have been lost in that same time?”
+That’s probably not the best way to ask that question but millions upon millions are the correct answer.
+In manufacturing alone, the U.S. lost over 7 million jobs since 2000.
 And look at retail closures – which is getting worse by the day.
 It’s not even a stretch to see what I’ve been saying.
-But you don’t even have to take my work for it if you don’t want to.
-In fact, according to guys like Ryan McMaken, former economist for the Colorado Division of Housing, only 2.5 million net jobs were really gained from 2007 to 2016, the amount of people that would prefer to work full time, but are not able to find full-time employment has increased significantly in recent years and we are currently experiencing the lowest job growth rate in nearly 35 years.
+But you don’t even have to take my word for it if you don’t want to.
+In fact, according to guys like Ryan McMaken, former economist for the Colorado Division of Housing, only 2.5 million net jobs were really gained from 2007 to 2016, the number of people that would prefer to work full time, but are not able to find full-time employment has increased significantly in recent years and we are currently experiencing the lowest job growth rate in nearly 35 years.

 Now consider how many jobs have been replaced by robots.
-Millions upon millions is the correct answer.
+“Millions” is the correct answer.
 Self-Check kiosks, self-order fast-food (thanks minimum wage warriors), farm tech, manufacturing, analysts and so on.
 This should all DEFINITELY be on your radar.

 Each additional robot in the US economy reduces employment by 5.6 workers, and every robot that is added to the workforce per 1,000 human workers causes wages to drop by as much as 0.25 to 0.5 percent.
 Such are the conclusions reached by MIT’s Daron Acemoglu and Boston University’s Pascual Restrepo, who published their findings at the National Bureau of Economic Research.Around 50% of all jobs are at risk of being automated and replaced by robots. – George Dvorsky

 Regardless, that’s not even the point of this post.
-The think we need to be thinking about why we are continuously told about how great things are going when we know that things are not where they should be.
+The thing we need to be thinking about is why we are continuously told about how great things are going when we know that things are not where they should be.
 So many people can feel it.
 It’s ironic really.
 Yesterday, I was in line at a retail establishment and a gentleman in front of me was talking to another patron about how messed up everything is.
-They spoke of jobs, taxes and bills.
+They spoke of jobs, taxes, and bills.

 When people talk about unemployment, they often forget a few things: 1) that unemployment benefits do in-fact run out, 2) when someone stops looking for work and they give up trying to get benefits, they are no longer counted in the unemployment number, 3) less than full-time still counts as employment, 4) when a single person has two jobs, that will show up in government numbers as two jobs added and 5) when seasonal jobs are added, they are usually taken away – so when someone lands another seasonal job, they are counted again as a job increase – and maybe we just missed the report where that guy lost his job again.

 But things are awesome right now, right?
 43% is rough no matter how you want to spin that.
-Add in the idea that over 40% of young adults still live with their parents and that picture gets a little more grim.
-And what about home ownership?
+Add in the idea that over 40% of young adults still live with their parents and that picture gets a little grimmer.
+And what about homeownership?
 We are told that the housing market is booming, but have you ever asked who’s really buying?